How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 So instead of a plain white boring background, your catalog ads start looking like this:

-You can layer in details like pricing, discount codes, lifestyle backgrounds, or color variations to make your ads feel more personal.
+With Cropink, you can add details like pricing, discount codes, lifestyle backgrounds, and color variations to your creatives to make your ads feel more personal and on-brand.

-And because Cropink is built for Meta Advantage+ catalog ads, it updates dynamically as your feed changes, so your ads always use the most up-to-date creatives.
+And because Cropink is made for Meta Advantage+ catalog ads, it updates dynamically as your feed changes, so your ads always use the most up-to-date creatives.

 Advanced audience segmentation for catalog ads on Facebook